akshayrcc/akshayrcc/README.md

 Since then, I’ve architected, designed, and implemented **10+** software applications, with a focus on helping software users and developers discover great options to collaborate to solve real world problems and level-up their skills.

 - 🧑‍💻 Happy to be called as a Software Engineer at workplace.
-- ❤️‍🔥 Passionate about ☁️Cloud-Native web app development and 🧩problem solving.
+- ❤️‍🔥 Passionate about ☁️Cloud-Native web app development and 🧩 problem solving.
 - 🌱 Currently learning clean✨, elegant and robust coding. 😘
 - ⚡ Inspired by all the scientists, love to experiment new things and consider myself a forever student.
 - 👨‍💻 Visit my website at [https://akshayram.com](https://akshayram.com)